ElofssonLab/TOPCONS2/README.md

     *    kalign     (e.g. sudo apt-get install kalign2)
     *    hmmer3.0   (note that hmmscan should be compatible with the pfam database otherwise, you may encounter format incompatible problem)
+    *    Gnuplot
+    *    convert from ImageMagic
+    *    awk, sort, head

+    Note that the commands hmmscan, kalign, gnuplot, convert, sort, awk and head should be in the PATH

 5. Install modhmm

    change to the folder 'topcons2_webserver/predictors/source/modhmm'